 Formed over 60 million years ago, when molten lava cooled suddenly on contact with water, the Giant’s Causeway is an awe-inspiring landscape of mostly hexagonal basalt columns.
 Look out for the distinctive formations of the Camel, the Wishing Chair and the Harp.

-The £18m Visitor Centre is an innovative, state-of-the-art facility which rises out of the landscape: with walls of glass, soaring basalt columns and sloping, grassed roof, the energy-efficient building harmonises with the surrounding terrain while providing a range of visitor amenities: interactive exhibition, outdoor audio guides, tourist information, bureau de change.
-A bucket list experience for your Ireland travel itinerary.
+The £18m Visitor Centre is an innovative, state-of-the-art facility that rises out of the landscape: with walls of glass, soaring basalt columns and sloping, grassed roof, the energy-efficient building harmonises with the surrounding terrain while providing a range of visitor amenities: interactive exhibition, outdoor audio guides, tourist information, bureau de change.

 Like Belfast, Derry has been through very difficult times over the past few decades and it is where the tragic Bloody Sunday happened.
 Derry is a city with lots to offer and has become even more popular over the years due to Derry Girls!